tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 - `undefined` and `undeclared` are often confused because developers think about them as synonyms.
 - When a variable is `undeclared`, it has never been declared in any scope that we have access to.
-- Something that is `undefined` is a variable that has been declared, but it doesn't yet have a value.
+- Something that is `undefined` is a variable that has been declared, but doesn't currently have a value.
 - The `typeof` operator is the only operator in existence that is able to reference a thing that doesn't exist and not throw an error.
 - There ia another concept of emptiness in JS that was introduced with ES6: `uninitialized` AKA [TDZ](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let#The_temporal_dead_zone_and_typeof).
 - The idea with `uninitialized` is that certain variables like block scope ones, don't get initialized.
 They never initially get set to `undefined`.